Awards

 Awards Rules and Guidelines

-All articles and books considered for an award must have been published in the preceding year, unless otherwise noted.
+All articles and books considered for an award must have been written by a freelance writer and published in the preceding year, unless otherwise noted.

 Learn more